Compare snow travel insurance

 Are there any special conditions for getting snow travel insurance?

 Yes.
 Your journey must start and end in Australia and you must purchase your policy before you leave Australia.
-The exception to this is that some snow policies will allow you to purchase additional cover for heliskiing after your policy commences.
-You will need to be an Australian resident.
+You will also need to be an Australian resident.

 Compare travel insurance policies